 Update on 6/24/2021: Women are finding this article to be extremely useful.
 Please read this article fully.
 Evaluate the list of genetic variations and order genetic testing with your healthcare professional.
 It’s not just about MTHFR.
 There are more to evaluate.
 Details below.

-UPDATE on 2/13/2012: This is no longer theory as current research supports it.
+UPDATE on 2/13/2012: This is no longer a theory as current research supports it.
 This research has yet to be published.
-First read my theory below and then I will provide the proof.
+First, read my theory below and then I will provide the proof.